awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

   + Create the IAM roles as detailed in [Setting up your Aurora MySQL DB cluster to use Aurora machine learning](#aurora-ml-setting-up-access)\.
   + Add the ARN of the IAM role to the custom DB cluster parameter group for each Aurora MySQL DB cluster in every AWS Region\.

   These tasks require that Aurora machine learning is available for your version of Aurora MySQL in all AWS Regions that make up your Aurora global database\.
-For the list of versions and Regions, see [Aurora machine learning with Aurora MySQL](Concepts.Aurora_Fea_Regions_DB-eng.Feature.Aurora_ML.md#Concepts.Aurora_Fea_Regions_DB-eng.Feature.Aurora_ML.ams)\.

 ## Supported features and limitations of Aurora machine learning with Aurora MySQL<a name="aurora-ml-limitations"></a>